duckdb/duckdb-web/docs/api/python/types.md

 ### Converting from other types

-Using the implicit conversion powers provided to us by pybind11 we have set up conversions from many existing types, including python builtin types.
+To make the API as easy to use as possible, we have added implicit conversions from existing type objects to a DuckDBPyType instance.
+This means that wherever a DuckDBPyType object is expected, it is also possible to provide any of the options listed below.

 #### Python Builtins
 The table below shows the mapping of Python Builtin type to DuckDB type.